rruiz858/github_api/README.md

 http://localhost:4667

 Here, you should be able to click on the `Click Here` link.
 This will take on a joy ride to the auth process.
-Once finished, you'll be redirected over to a beautiful page(with some Ajax magic)showing results.
+Once finished, you'll be redirected over to a beautiful page(with some Ajax magic found in /app/views/calculations/index) showing results.

 As soon as you arrive, a background process will kick off to begin calculating the total number of repositories for the last 24 hours (from the time of page load) split into ranges of stars.